-- Eat fewer red meats and more lean meats, cold water fish, tofu (soy, if no allergy is present) or beans for protein.
+- Eat fewer red meats and more lean meats, cold-water fish, tofu (soy, if no allergy is present) or beans for protein.
 High animal protein intake may cause you to excrete more calcium and uric acid, increasing the risk of stone formation.

-- Cut down on oxalate containing foods, such as spinach, rhubarb, beets, nuts, chocolate, coffee, black tea, wheat bran, strawberries, and beans.
+- Cut down on oxalate-containing foods, such as spinach, rhubarb, beets, nuts, chocolate, coffee, black tea, wheat bran, strawberries, and beans.

 - Include foods rich in magnesium and low in calcium, such as barley, bran, corn, rye, oats, soy, brown rice, avocado, banana, and potato.

-- Use healthy cooking oils, such as olive oil or vegetable oil.
+- Use healthy cooking oils, such as olive oil or coconut oil.

-- Reduce or eliminate trans fatty acids, found in such commercially baked goods as cookies, crackers, cakes, French fries, onion rings, donuts, processed foods, and margarine.
+- Reduce or eliminate trans fatty acids, found in such commercially-baked goods as cookies, crackers, cakes, French fries, onion rings, donuts, processed foods, and margarine.

 - Avoid coffee and other stimulants, alcohol, and tobacco.

 - Drink 6 to 8 glasses of filtered water daily.
 Some experts recommend doubling previous fluid intake after a stone diagnosis.

 - Exercise at least 30 minutes daily, 5 days a week.